Tolkien tourism: Economic effects

-The annual tourist influx to New Zealand grew 40%, from 1.7 million in 2000 to 2.4 million in 2006, which some have attributed to be to a large degree due to The Lord of the Rings phenomenon.
-6% of international visitors cited the film as a reason for traveling to the country.
+The annual tourist influx to New Zealand grew 40%, from 1.7 million in 2000 to 2.4 million in 2006, has been attributed in large part to The Lord of the Rings phenomenon.
+6% of international visitors cited the film as a reason for travelling to the country.
 "You can argue that Lord of the Rings was the best unpaid advertisement that New Zealand has ever had", said Bruce Lahood, United States and Canadian regional manager for Tourism New Zealand.
 An article published by The New York Times contradicts Lahood, stating that New Zealand subsidized the movie trilogy with $150 million.

-The Hobbit filming

-Many experts and New Zealanders hoped for a renewed Tolkien effect because The Hobbit was also filmed in New Zealand.

-Whether or not this was vitally important to New Zealand's tourism industry was a big debating point during short-lived fears that industrial disputes could make the film production occur outside of the country.
-The government of New Zealand also saw some criticism for increasing movie subsidies and creating laws tailored for US movie companies, solely out of fear of losing the production.
-Some have subsequently called the price of $25 million (in further financial subsidies and specific laws made for the producers benefit) that New Zealand had to pay to retain the movie 'extortionate' and argued that the discussion had occurred in a climate of 'hyperbole and hysteria'.
-An even higher price of at least $109 million has also been cited.

-South Africa and the United Kingdom
+Impact

+New Zealanders have commented on the pervasiveness of Tolkien tourism, and the presentation of New Zealand internationally in terms of the Tolkien films.
+It has been argued that this covers up the country's precolonial history with its indigenous Māori population and their culture.
+The speculative fiction writer Sascha Stronach called it "suffocating" and while pointing out Tolkien's works' English elements stating the association "a cruel echo of colonialism, a sort of soft colonialism: by making Aotearoa a proxy of England, you say Aotearoa is England".